dicacristian/adminAreaDemo/README.md

 This repository contain:

-Selenium WebDriver with implementation for ChromeDriver ChromeDriver with Options
+1.Selenium WebDriver with implementation for ChromeDriver 2.ChromeDriver with Options
-Automation for a login form with valid
+3.Automation for a login form with valid
-Automation for some buttons functionality, how to make an appointment Pages with login steps, Webelements, functions, methods with and without parameters Asserts used for validating the code
+4.Automation for some buttons functionality, how to make an appointment 5.Pages with login steps, Webelements, functions, methods with and without parameters 6.Asserts used for validating the code
-Automation test for redirect a page
+7.Automation test for redirect a page